djeada/Linux-Notes/notes/partitions.md

 /dev/sda3       99G   60M   94G   1% /mnt/data
 ```

+The `df -h` command provides details about the mounted partition, showing the used and available space.
+The output confirms that `/dev/sda3` is mounted on `/mnt/data`.

 #### Adding the Partition to `/etc/fstab`

-To mount the partition automatically at boot, add an entry to `/etc/fstab`.
+To ensure that the partition mounts automatically at boot, add an entry to the `/etc/fstab` file.
+This file defines how disk partitions, block devices, and remote filesystems are mounted.

 **Get the UUID**: